Probe-Particle/ppafm/README.md

 *Note that while input files without charges work, depending on the system, the resulting image may be significantly different from an image with electrostatics, and therefore may not be representative of reality.
 If no electrostatics are included, this is indicated in the title of the image.

-#### run GPU generator for machine learning
+#### Run GPU generator for machine learning

 * `examples/CorrectionLoopGraphene` use GPU accelerated PPM to iteratively improve the estimate of molecular geometry by comparing simulated AFM images with reference.
 This is work-in-progress.
 Currently, modification of estimate geometry is random (Monte-Carlo), while later we plan to develop a more clever (e.g. Machine-Learned) heuristic for more efficient improvment.
 * `examples/Generator` quickly generates a batch of simulated AFM images (resp.
 3D data stacks) which can be further used for machine learning.
-Espacially in connection with (https://github.com/SINGROUP/ASD-AFM).
+Especially in connection with (https://github.com/SINGROUP/ASD-AFM).

-### Notable publications using Probe Partcile Model
+### Notable publications using Probe Particle Model

 * [Prokop Hapala, Georgy Kichin, Christian Wagner, F. Stefan Tautz, Ruslan Temirov, and Pavel Jelínek, Mechanism of high-resolution STM/AFM imaging with functionalized tips, Phys.
 Rev. B 90, 085421 – Published 19 August 2014](http://journals.aps.org/prb/abstract/10.1103/PhysRevB.90.085421)
 * [Prokop Hapala, Ruslan Temirov, F. Stefan Tautz, and Pavel Jelínek, Origin of High-Resolution IETS-STM Images of Organic Molecules with Functionalized Tips, Phys.
 Rev. Lett.
 113, 226101 – Published 25 November 2014,](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.113.226101)